The USE Method

 Does Low Utilization Mean No Saturation?

-A burst of high utilization can cause saturation and performance issues, even though utilization is low over a long interval.
+A burst of high utilization can cause saturation and performance issues, even though utilization is low when averaged over a long interval.
 This may be counter-intuitive!

-I had a recent example of this where a customer had problems with CPU saturation (latency) even though their monitoring tools showed CPU utilization was never higher than 80%.
+I had an example where a customer had problems with CPU saturation (latency) even though their monitoring tools showed CPU utilization was never higher than 80%.
 The monitoring tool was reporting five minute averages, during which CPU utilization hit 100% for seconds at a time.

 To begin with, you need a list of resources to iterate through.
 Here is a generic list for servers: